vfg-95/the-sauce/README.md

 <img src="./assets/screenshots/landingpage.png" width="300" height="700">

 ### Sustainable Section
-- The image of the world is a clear seperation from the rest of the content on the page/site and is what conveys the sustainable part of the sites aim & ethos
+- The image of the world is a clear separation from the rest of the content on the page/site and is what conveys the sustainable part of the sites aim & ethos
 - This meets the 2nd user story

 <img src="./assets/screenshots/sus-section.png" width="300" height="700">